Assistance for Families and Indigent Afghans to Thrive (AFIAT)

 To provide collaborative, customized, and flexible technical assistance that empowers Afghan counterparts to develop and implement their own solutions, MSH’s diverse consortium includes several local partners.
 Core partner Emerging Leaders Consulting Services (ELCS), an Afghan firm, will bring local expertise in research, governance, public health, and health system strengthening.
 Local grantees include the Afghan Social Marketing Organization, which will help to bridge the public and private sectors through social marketing of health products, and the Afghan Midwives Association to support the professionalization of midwifery.

 Among MSH’s core global partners, Overseas Strategic Consulting (OSC) will work to increase healthy practices and positive social norms; Internews will promote transparency and accountability via targeted journalism and media engagement; and UMass-Amherst will pilot an innovative accelerated literacy program for women, in collaboration with a local learning institution.
-Global innovation partners include PharmAccess and the American Colleges of Obstetricians & Gynecologists (ACOG) and of Nurse-Midwives (ACNM).
+Global innovation partners include PharmAccess and the American College of Nurse-Midwives (ACNM).